-Type of withdrawal Reason for withdrawal How to request/documentation required Financial Hardship If you have already withdrawn all amounts available from all plans within the Marsh McLennan controlled group, you may apply to withdraw your before-tax contributions, transferred elective deferral contributions and associated earnings.
-The Internal Revenue Code requires that all other available withdrawals from TAX-QUALIFIED PLANS of the Marsh McLennan controlled group be taken first.
-You must meet one of the conditions below: Complete the Financial Hardship Withdrawal Form and attach one of the items listed below as appropriate.
-As instructed on the form, you must complete the "Reason for Withdrawal" section of the request form, showing that you cannot obtain the money you are requesting from other sources.
+Type of withdrawal Reason for withdrawal How to request/documentation to be maintained Financial Hardship If you have already withdrawn all amounts available from all plans within the Marsh McLennan controlled group, you may apply to withdraw your before-tax contributions, transferred elective deferral contributions and associated earnings.
+The Internal Revenue Code requires that all other available withdrawals from tax-qualified plans of the Marsh McLennan controlled group be taken first.
+You must meet one of the conditions below: Please visit the Alight's website or call HR Services to request a hardship withdrawal.
+While you do not need to provide backup documentation at the time of your application, you must still complete the requested certification indicating that (i) you meet one or more of the eligible hardship conditions, (ii) you cannot obtain the money you are requesting from other sources, (iii) you have copies of necessary documentation proving your hardship eligibility (listed below) and can provide this if it is requested in the future and (iv) you will repay the Plan for any hardship withdrawal that is determined to be fraudulent.
 The Financial Hardship withdrawal will be limited to the amount you need to alleviate the hardship, plus Federal and state income tax withholding.
 The Financial Hardship withdrawal may not exceed the portion of your VESTED account balance which is not being used as security for a loan.
 Unreimbursed medical expenses for you or your spouse or dependents.
-Copies of the medical bill(s), and your explanation of benefits statement(s) Purchase of your primary residence.
-A signed copy of a purchase and sale agreement.
-If you need the withdrawal to cover closing costs, you must also provide a Loan Estimate (an estimate of the charges that you will be required to pay on the closing of your loan) from a lender.
+Keep copies of the medical bill(s), and your explanation of benefits statement(s) Purchase of your primary residence.
+Keep a signed copy of a purchase and sale agreement.
+If you need the withdrawal to cover closing costs, you must also keep a copy of a Loan Estimate (an estimate of the charges that you will be required to pay on the closing of your loan) from a lender.

-Type of withdrawal Reason for withdrawal How to request/documentation required Payment for Post- secondary education for you or your spouse or dependents for the next 12 months.
-A copy of tuition bill(s) from the Bursar's office showing all credits (e.g., scholarships, financial aid, student loans, etc.) and other school-related expenses.
+Type of withdrawal Reason for withdrawal How to request/documentation to be maintained Payment for Post- secondary education for you or your spouse or dependents for the next 12 months.
+Keep a copy of tuition bill(s) from the Bursar's office showing all credits (e.g., scholarships, financial aid, student loans, etc.) and other school-related expenses.
 Need to prevent eviction from or foreclosure on your principal residence.
-A copy of the eviction or foreclosure notice, or a letter from your landlord.
+Keep a copy of the eviction or foreclosure notice, or a letter from your landlord.
 The notice or letter must state the amount that you owe.
 A notice to collect unpaid taxes will only qualify if you have documentation of the local tax authority threatening to commence a foreclosure proceeding on your property.
 Payment for burial or funeral expenses for deceased parent, spouse, child, or dependent.
-A copy of the death certificate and mortuary bill.
+Keep a copy of the death certificate and mortuary bill.
 Payment of expenses for the repair of damage to your principal residence caused by fire, storm or other casualty.
-A copy of the repair bill, estimate or signed work order for the repair, or a copy of IRS Form 4684.
+Keep a copy of the repair bill, estimate or signed work order for the repair, or a copy of IRS Form 4684.

-Type of withdrawal Reason for withdrawal How to request/documentation required Payment of expenses or other losses (including loss of income) incurred by you on account of a disaster declared by the Federal Emergency Management Agency (FEMA), provided that your principal residence or principal place of employment was located in an area designated by FEMA for individual assistance with respect to the disaster.
+Type of withdrawal Reason for withdrawal How to request/documentation to be maintained Payment of expenses or other losses (including loss of income) incurred by you on account of a disaster declared by the Federal Emergency Management Agency (FEMA), provided that your principal residence or principal place of employment was located in an area designated by FEMA for individual assistance with respect to the disaster.
+Keep copies of invoices, receipts and bills, etc, which support your need for hardship.